QuarkNerd/blog/lpage/_posts/2015-06-25-aurelia-part-two.md

 });
 {% endhighlight %}

-Which seems to work well, giving me a bundled version in one directory and unbundled in another.
+Which seems to work well, giving me a bundled version in one directory and non-bundled in another.
 Now if I look at the bundled site I see eight requests (one of which is less loaded by the app).
-Note, this is on an external server, which is way the load time is longer than unbundled - but this was previously taking 12 seconds, so it is much improved.
+Note, this is on an external server, which is why the load time is longer than non-bundled - but this was previously taking 12 seconds, so it is much improved.

 <img src="{{ site.github.url }}/lpage/assets/aurelia-two/bundled.png" alt="Chrome devtools timeline of the bundled source" />